Table of Content

 • Pour a mix of baking soda + vinegar, then flush with hot water monthly.

-• Use eco-safe enzyme cleaners like Bio-Clean» for internal buildup.
+• Use eco-safe enzyme cleaners for internal buildup.

 • In sandy areas, install a gravel base or dry well to improve drainage.